My blog posts likely contain affiliate links, including for the Amazon Associates program.

 I’ve been writing about Alaska for years – especially because I grew up there and lived in Alaska for 15 years.
-Over the past few, I’ve been getting more questions about traveling to Alaska in the winter – especially what to pack for Alaska in the winter.
-I’ve put together this Alaska winter packing list to answer all those questions.
+Over the past few, I’ve been getting more questions about traveling to Alaska in the winter – especially about what to pack for Alaska in the winter.
+This is an important question, as packing too little or the wrong items can make for a miserable trip and ruin all the fun you have planned – whether that’s aurora chasing, dog sledding, ice fishing, or just heading out on a winter hike.

 Alaska Winter Travel Tips